Dogs with Sarcoptic Mange

 I’m sure many people have heard of the dreaded skin disease, mange.
 But what is mange, how is it transmitted, and what does it mean for your dog?
 Mange is a parasitic skin disease caused by one of two parasitic organisms, Demodectic and Sarcoptic Mange.
-In this article, we will discuss the Sarcoptic form, the official name of this mite is Sarcoptes scabiei var canis.
-It can only be seen under a microscope, so you can’t see it directly on your dogs skin.
+In this article, we will discuss the Sarcoptic form, the official name of this mite is Sarcoptes Scabiei Var Canis.
+It is only visible under a microscope, so you can’t see it directly on your dogs’ skin.
 Sarcoptic Mange is highly contagious and causes severe itching and hair loss.
 Even a few mites can cause severe clinical signs.
-The area most commonly affected in a dog are the ear margins, elbows, and ankles (although we call ankles in dogs the tarsus or hocks).
-In some cases, secondary bacterial infections can coincide noted as papules or generalized redness.
+The most commonly affected area in a dog are the ear margins, elbows, and ankles (although we call ankles in dogs the tarsus or hocks).
+In some cases, secondary bacterial infections can coincide, noted as papules or generalized redness.

-If you suspect your dog has been infected with Sarcoptes mites, it’s strongly recommended to a schedule an Appointment with a member of our Veterinary Team.
-Please make sure to note any flea/tick preventatives given to your pets as well as to mention how many pets you have in your house.
-If you suspect you have acquired mange, we recommend you schedule an appointment with your regular physician or a human dermatologist as veterinarians are not legally authorized to diagnose or treat any humans.
+If you suspect your dog has been infected with Sarcoptes mites, it’s strongly recommended to schedule an Appointment with a member of our Veterinary Team.
+Please make sure to note any flea/tick preventatives given to your pets, as well as to mention how many pets you have in your house.
+If you suspect you have acquired mange, we recommend scheduling an appointment with your regular physician or a human dermatologist, as veterinarians are not legally authorized to diagnose or treat any humans.

 Jeffrey Stupine, V.M.D